divyajeettt/fancy-font/README.md

 # fancy-font
 A command-line based project.
-It's a Unicode font converter.
+A simple Unicode font converter.